Micron Finally Rolls 3D XPoint SSD: X100 Billed as 'World's Fastest' with 2.5 Million IOPS and 9 GBps

 We also see the X100 has an auxiliary 8-pin power connector, which means this drive will consume quite a bit of power.
 The cooling solution is passive and designed to take advantage of the linear airflow in servers.
 Micron isn't sharing specifics of its controller, though we are told it is a proprietary design.

 Unfortunately, Micron's X100 series is aimed at the data center for now, meaning we won't see an equivalent for the desktop market in the near term.
 However, with Micron now finally making headway on its own 3D XPoint-infused SSDs, we hope that will change in the future.
-Micron says it is sampling the drives to early customers now.
+Micron says it is sampling the drives to early customers now, but hasn't shared information about the various capacity points or pricing.

+Get this to consumer drives (and prices) ASAP!
+(Folks bottlenecked by storage speeds might pay $400 or even $500-$600 for a 1 TB drive that fast, but, most consumers are not going to pay the ridiculous $2k-$3k that some of the 'DataCenter'-intended cards go for...